- Who are you?

 We come from a variety of backgrounds and our political views don’t always match up but it’d be fair to say that all of us share a commitment to the values and principles that underpin the broad labour movement and we hope that perspective will come through strongly as you read the blog.

-Some of the authors here use their real names, but others choose to blog anonymously for a variety of reasons.
+Some of the authors here use their real names, but others choose to blog under a pseudonym for a variety of reasons.
 Some of us have professional reasons for doing so, others of us are reluctant to expose ourselves to the kind of personal threats sometimes made online.
 Those of us using pseudonyms discussed this issue long and hard before we began and came down on the side of anonymity.
 We hope you can see why.
 You might also want to contemplate the implications of this link.

 If you want to get hold of us, have a look on the Contact Page.

-We do, but in the spirit of a collective endeavour we get help from time to time from a range of people from the labour movement whose technical skills we couldn’t do without.
+We do, but in the spirit of a cooperative endeavour we get help from time to time from a range of people from the labour movement whose technical skills we couldn’t do without.
 Thanks guys!

 None of us are full-time bloggers.
 We have jobs and families and other interests, one or two of us even have girlfriends/boyfriends.
 We hope you like reading our blog site but we try not to let it run our lives.
 If you have an idea for a post we’re happy for you to let us know though.